buley/dash/README.md

 > stores.show

-### Indexes
+### IndexedDB Indexes

 The way values are generally found in an object store is by using an "index".
 Indexes break down into two pieces: the way to find the data, called a "key path", and the value itself, found by its key.

-> index.create

-Another parameter under the programmer's control is the optional ["unique"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow#dfn-unique) parameter, which tells the browser to enforce that no two values that correspond to that key are the same.

 Indexes are stored by key, and secondarily by their record values, in ascending order.

 Indexes can be created and deleted at any time so long as the database version increases which each change to the schema.

-The same options used when creating an index at object store creation, unique and multirow, can be used when create an index at any time.
+#### Creating IndexedDB Indexes

+The options for creating a new index are similar to those when creating an object store: a `key path` is given using the standard key syntax and the `unique` and `multirow` options can both be used.
+The ["unique"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow#dfn-unique) parameter tells the browser not to allow two values to correspond to the same key and the ["multirow"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#dfn-multirow) flag controls how the index behaves when dealing with `Array` values.

+> index.create

+#### Showing IndexedDB Indexes

 > index.show

+#### Deleting IndexedDB Indexes

 > index.delete